-Terry Lierman is a past board chair instrumental in the growth of NOFAS and the FASD field.
+Terry Lierman is a past board chair instrumental in the growth of NOFAS and the FASD field, responsible for well over $1 million in contributions to the NOFAS mission.
 He is a passionate supporter of improved health care and funding for medical research, and was most recently the Chief of Staff to U.S. Rep. Steny Hoyer (D-Md.), the former Majority Leader of the U.S. House of Representatives.
 Over the last four decades he has combined his entrepreneurial and political talents in a variety of ventures from serving in leadership positions on the staff of the U.S. Senate Appropriations Committee, founding companies and non-profit organizations that advanced health care advocacy, to leading the Maryland Democratic Party.
 He is currently leading a new venture capital company, Health Ventures International, and chairing CSGI, Inc., the parent company of CTIS, a global health information technology company.

-Robert W. (Rob) Lively is Vice President for Corporate Government Relations at Express Scripts.
-Previously, he served as the Staff Vice President for Federal Government Affairs and head of the Washington, D.C. office for Schering-Plough Corporation, a global, research-based pharmaceutical manufacturer.
+Robert W. (Rob) Lively is Vice President for Government Affairs at Allergan.
+Previously, he served as Vice President for Corporate Government Relations at Express Scripts, and Staff Vice President for Federal Government Affairs and head of the Washington, D.C. office for Schering-Plough Corporation, a global, research-based pharmaceutical manufacturer.
 Mr. Lively has been active for over two decades in civic and charitable pursuits in the Washington Metropolitan Area.
 He is also a member of the Knights of Malta, the fourth oldest religious order in the Catholic Church – an order that sponsors charitable medical care for the poor, among its other duties.
 After many years of outstanding support, he served on the NOFAS Board of Directors from 2005-2009.

 Richard McCormick is the former chairman, president and CEO of US WEST, Inc. Mr. McCormick and employees of US WEST have consistently supported the NOFAS Leadership Awards Benefit as a trustee and helped develop the NOFAS Information and Referral Clearinghouse.

 Susan Molinari served as a member of the NOFAS board from 1997-1999.
+She currently is vice president for public policy at Google.
 She was a member of the U.S. House of Representatives from 1990-1997 and co-anchor of “CBS News Saturday” from 1997-1998.
 She also was a longstanding member of the NOFAS Advisory Board, and—along with her husband, the Honorable Bill Paxon—was presented in 1996 with the NOFAS Leadership Award in recognition of her work on behalf of women and children.
-Susan currently heads up her own Washington lobbying and consulting firm and is a senior public affairs consultant to Fleishman Hillard public relations.

 Theda New Breast, M.P.H. is a Montana born Blackfeet Indian and one of the pioneers in the Native Training field in addition to being one of the original committee members for the Men’s and Women’s Wellness gatherings.
 She has more than 25 years professional experience in providing healing and training workshops centered on alcohol and other drug use prevention.
 Theda served as President of the NOFAS Board of Directors from 1990-1995.